 Sean Dunne’s bankruptcy trustee lifts legal claim over Shrewsbury Road mansion

-Decision was made under settlements of proceedings arising from Sean Dunne’s Irish bankruptcy
+Decision was made under settlements of proceedings arising from businessman’s Irish bankruptcy

 Sean Dunne had paid a record €58 million for Walford in 2005 at the height of the boom under a trust set up for his second wife Gayle.
 The couple are now estranged.